liangchenn/ntu-beamer-template/README.md

 We refer to different beamer template projects to create our own beamer style files and modify some features to fit our needs.

-We will list these projects below, and these are very beautiful and useful beamer templates that you could try !
+We list these projects below for reference, and these are very beautiful and useful beamer templates that you could try as well !

 - [Drcula/Dracula dark Beamer Template](https://draculatheme.com/beamer)
 - [DTU Beamer Template on Overleaf](http://latex.dtu.dk/?page_id=61)